-Ethnio uses two industry-standard providers, Mailgun, and Amazon SES, to send emails with maximum deliverability using any email from/sender/reply-to addresses our customers prefer.
-Ethnio frequently has to email your respondents and participants, to save you time, for things like automatic scheduling or incentive payments.
+Ethnio uses two industry-standard providers, Mailgun, and Amazon SES, to send emails with maximum deliverability using any email from/sender/reply-to addresses our customers prefer and we highly recommend you complete domain verification to improve deliverability (currently an Enterprise add-on).
+Ethnio frequently has emails your respondents and participants, to save you time, for things like automatic scheduling or incentive payments.
 Each of our providers has different uses and varying levels of deliverability, but our average deliverability is around 88%.
 This depends largely on which of the three levels you choose for your Ethnio account, and keep in mind that Level 2 and above is only available for Enterprise accounts.

-The default method of sending emails to your participants in Ethnio requires no integration or domain verification from your organization.
+The default method of Ethnio sending emails to your participants for Scheduling, Incentives, or Pool requires no integration or domain verification from your organization.
 Out of the box, it offers about 85% deliverability.
-Let’s say your email is firstname.lastname@example.org and you want to use Ethnio for Scheduling and incentive payments, as part of your job as Research Coordinator at Acme Corporation.
-You would simply login to your Ethnio account, enter Acme Research / email@example.com, and when your respondents reply to the email it will go to you.
-A small percentage of users (2-12%) will see “Ethnio on behalf of Acme Research” as the from address, but the reply-to will always be firstname.lastname@example.org.
+Let’s say your email is email@example.com and you want to use Ethnio for Scheduling and incentive payments, as part of your job as Research Coordinator at Acme Corporation.
+You would simply login to your Ethnio account, enter Acme Research / firstname.lastname@example.org, and when your respondents reply to the email it will go to you.
+A small percentage of users (2-12%) will see “Ethnio on behalf of Acme Research” as the from address, but the reply-to will always be email@example.com.

 The SPF and DKIM DNS records allow Ethnio, using either Mailgun or Sendgrid, to deliver email for our customers and any email address at their domain.
-So that could be email@example.com or firstname.lastname@example.org or email@example.com.
+You'll always be able to set the reply-to for any email at your organization that you prefer to use per study or account (that could be firstname.lastname@example.org or email@example.com or firstname.lastname@example.org).
 There are no restrictions on how many different emails can be used inside Ethnio with this level.
-See below for an example of the domain verification dashboard we’ll setup for you in Ethnio to get everything setup, and track authentication.
+Please note the sender concept below would be a single email and most recipients will never see that.
+Lots more detail below.